cabooster/UDMT/Tutorial.md

    <center><img src="https://github.com/cabooster/UDMT/blob/page/images/GUI-ini4.png?raw=true" width="700" align="middle" style="box-shadow: 5px 5px 10px rgba(0, 0, 0, 0.5); border-radius: 8px;"></center>

-3. In the sub-GUI, the initial positions of all animals in the first video frame will be automatically detected and displayed.
+3. In the sub-GUI, the initial positions of all animals in the first video frame will be **automatically** detected and displayed.
 If any animals are missing, you can click on the missing ones to add them.
-If there are detection errors, you can click "reset frame" and then manually click on the centroids of all the animals you want to track.
+If there are detection errors, you can click **reset frame** and then manually click on the centroids of all the animals you want to track.
 Finally, make sure the number of tracked animals matches the number of initial positions.

 4. Click **Forward Propagate** to start the foreground extraction process.